yeyilin10/MSBD5017-NFT-Risk-Assessment/README.md

 ## Usage

-`NFT_risk_scores_methdology.py` preform exploratory analysis on NFT data and developed methodolody we used to derive NFT risk score.
+`NFT_risk_scores_methdology.py` preforms exploratory analysis on NFT data and develops methodolody we used to derive NFT risk score.

 ## Data Sources
 This project utilizes both on-chain and off-chain data sources, including: